 Spectrophotometric determination of total flavonoids

 Marinova et al.'s (2005) method was used to determine total flavonoids.
 In a 25 mL flask, 0.75 mL of 5% sodium nitrite (NaNO₂) was added to 2.5 mL of extract from samples of local cherry tomatoes at various ripening stage.
-This was then mixed with 0.75 mL of 10% (m/v) aluminium chloride (AlCl₃) and incubated in the dark for 6 minutes.
+This was then mixed with 0.75 mL of 10% (m/v) aluminum chloride (AlCl₃) and incubated in the dark for 6 minutes.
 After incubation, 5 mL of sodium hydroxide (NaOH, 1 N) were added, and the volume was made up to 25 mL.
 The mixture was stirred vigorously before being measured using a UV-visible spectrophotometer.
 The reading was taken at 510 nm.
 The tests were carried out in triplicate.
-The flavonoid content was expressed in grams per litre of quercetin-equivalent extract.
+The flavonoid content was expressed in grams per liter of quercetin-equivalent extract.

 Spectrophotometric determination of total polyphenols